I am a Christian. I was an 8th-grade American History teacher. I am currently a freelance writer, public speaker, & homeschooling mom of 9.

 Monroe Crossing the Delaware

 6. Look again at Washington Crossing the Delaware by Emanuel Leutze.
 There's actually another President in that painting.
 George Washington was our first president under the Constitution.
 James Monroe was our last president who actually fought in the American War for Independence and the last President who was a Founding Father who helped to write the Constitution.
 James Monroe is the man holding the flag.
+After crossing the Delaware, he fought in the Battle of Trenton and was wounded after getting a musket ball shot into his shoulder.

 You will need: